pmocz/ditalini/README.md

 ### Build with CMake

+The repository can also be build with [CMake](https://cmake.org/).
 Clone this repository and then do:

 ```console
 mkdir build